AlexDikelsky/Map-Projections/README.md

 maps directory.
 To add your own mapping function, write a new `pub fn` in the `projections.rs` file, and call it in `main.rs` where indicated.

-You man also add shapes to observe the distortion caused by different projections by adding shapes where marked in the `main.rs` file.
+You may also add shapes to observe the distortion caused by different projections by adding shapes where marked in the `main.rs` file.

 Output from `cargo run`